isomerpages/moe-temaseksec/latest-announcements/announcements/_posts/2024-12-18-post-Appeal for transfers into Temasek Secondary School for Academic Year 2025.md

 <br>**Tentative interview date:** 7 November 2025<br>

-Please revisit this page on 21 October 2025 to submit your application for transfer to Temasek Secondary School.</p>
+Please revisit this page on 21 October 2025 to submit your application for transfer to Temasek Secondary School.

-<br>Please click the link below to access the form:
+</p>Please click the link below to access the form:
-<br><a href="https://form.gov.sg/66d949a5e0c3bdf1214ee3fc" rel="noopener noreferrer nofollow" target="_blank">Application for School Transfer to Temasek Secondary School for 2026</a>
+<br><a href="https://form.gov.sg/68e3251a68d22a21a3b56a7f" rel="noopener noreferrer nofollow" target="_blank">Application for School Transfer to Temasek Secondary School for 2026</a>
 <p></p>

-<p></p>
+Notes:<br>
-The personal information provided in this form will be used solely for the purpose of processing transfer applications.
+* The personal information provided in this form will be used solely for the purpose of processing transfer applications.<br>
-The school will not disclose reasons for selection or non-selection of applicants.
+* The school will not disclose reasons for selection or non-selection of applicants.
-Only successful applicants will be contacted.
+* Only successful applicants will be contacted.